Lincoln City Hall closed, providing drive-thru services

 In the post, and on the building doors, it states residents can make payments through their drive-thru window.

-“Now you can make your payments through the window, which is something that wasn’t possible before,” said Lincoln Mayor Lew Watson.
+“Now you can make your payments through the window, which is something that wasn’t possible before,” Mayor Lew Watson said.

 Although not clearly stated on the signage, any city business can be completed through the drive-thru, not just submitting payments.